FreeRADIUS/freeradius-server/doc/concepts/proxy.rst

 If you set the remote server to ``LOCAL``, the request will be handled locally as usual, without sending it to a remote radius server.

-There are several options you can add in both files:
+There are several options you can add in ``/etc/raddb/proxy.conf``:

 - nostrip:
   By default the realm is stripped from the username before sending it